 As a result, they agreed to meet in front of the Pasteur statue at precisely 4:20 pm to smoke the weed.
 During school, the friends would greet one another by saying “420 Louis”, a reminder to meet at the statue for a smoking session at 4:20 pm.

 Although the Waldos were fans of New Riders of the Purple Sage, Reddix got a job as a roadie for Phil Lesh, the famous bass guitar player for the Grateful Dead.
 Capper isn’t entirely sure how it happened, but the term ‘420’ quickly spread in the ‘Deadhead’ (nickname for obsessive fans of the Grateful Dead) community.

-It is alleged that in December 1990, Oakland-based Deadheads passed out flyers telling people to smoke ‘420’ at 4:20 pm on April 20 of the following year.
-At some point, a reporter from High Times, Steve Bloom, received the flyer which was published by the magazine in 1991.
-Bloom didn’t take credit for the expression and in 1998, High Times published an article stating that the Waldos ‘invented’ the term.
+Allegedly, in December 1990, Oakland-based Deadheads passed out flyers telling people to smoke ‘420’ at 4:20 pm on April 20 of the following year.
+At some point, a reporter from High Times, Steve Bloom, received the flyer, which the magazine published in 1991.
+Bloom didn’t take credit for the expression, and in 1998, High Times published an article stating that the Waldos ‘invented’ the term.

 420 in Pop Culture

 Although the Waldos did not make any money from inventing the term ‘420’, each of the group has found success in life.
-Capper runs a specialty lending institution, although he was scammed by Bernie Madoff.
+Capper runs a specialty lending institution, although Bernie Madoff scammed him and many others.
 Reddix works as a credit analyst, and Capper is his boss!

 According to Capper, the other members of the group also have decent careers.
 It is somewhat reassuring to know that the Waldos keep in touch.
 One works in the printing and graphics niche, another is head of a division in a roofing and gutter firm, while the other works as head of marketing for a Napa Valley winery.